gloveboxes/Azure-Sphere-Learning-Path/Lab 1 - Build your first Azure Sphere Application with Visual Studio/README.md

 ## Understanding the High-Level Core Security

 Applications on Azure Sphere are locked down by default and you must grant capabilities to the application.
-This is core to Azure Sphere security and is also known as the [Principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
+This is key to Azure Sphere security and is also known as the [Principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).

 High-Level Application capabilities include what hardware can be accessed, what internet services can be called (including Azure IoT Central and the Azure Device Provisioning Service), and what inter-core communications are allowed.

-1. Review the [Grove Shield Sensor Capabilities Quick Reference](#grove-shield-sensor-capabilities-quick-reference) to understand what capabilities are required for each sensor in the library.
+1. Review the [Grove Shield Sensor Capabilities Quick Reference](#grove-shield-sensor-capabilities-quick-reference) to understand what capabilities are required for each sensor in the Seeed Studio Grove Shield library.
 2. From Visual Studio open the **app_manifest.json** file.

 ![](resources/visual-studio-application-capabilities.png)